pairinteraction/pairinteraction/docs/api_reference.rst

 .. code-block:: python

-    import pairinteraction.real as pi
+    import pairinteraction as pi

-Alternatively, the same functionality can be accessed using complex data types via ``import pairinteraction.complex as pi``.
-The two submodules are completely identical in their functionality, but only differ in the data type they use.
+Alternatively, the same functionality can be accessed using real data types via ``import pairinteraction.real as pi`` which can accelerate the calculations if no complex numbers are needed (i.e. no fields in y-direction).
+The classes and functionality in both cases are identical, only the data type used internally differs.

-All the available classes, methods and functions are documented below:
+All the available classes, methods and functions for ``pairinteraction`` (as well as for ``pairinteraction.real``) are documented below:

 .. currentmodule:: pairinteraction